Being Productive Doesn't Mean Being Busy - What I've Learned From my Struggle with Anxiety

 Changing my plan for the day if I woke up feeling like crap

 Some days I wake up feeling like crap, don’t we all sometimes?
 I started to accept it rather than fight it and do some easier tasks on those days as well as turning off my laptop earlier.
+Essentially, when I you wake up feeling rubbish, the best and kindest thing you can do for yourself is change your plan for the day.

 If I'd have a sleepless night I'd be good to myself and let myself do the tasks that didn't require much energy.
 For me this was things like pinning my blog images to Pinterest or editing my photos.
 Things I could get done from the sofa.
 For you this might be completely different tasks but think about the things you can do without thinking too hard and let yourself just do those tasks when you have a crap day.